crypt0rr/kb/content/tools/networking/swaks/index.md

 ## Swaks

-Swaks is a featureful, flexible, scriptable, transaction-oriented SMTP test tool written and maintained by [John Jetmore][john_jetmore].
+Swaks is a featureful, flexible, scriptable, transaction-oriented SMTP test tool written and maintained by John Jetmore.
 It is free to use and licensed under the GNU GPLv2.
 Features include:

 * SMTP extensions including TLS, authentication, pipelining, PROXY, PRDR, and XCLIENT
 * Protocols including SMTP, ESMTP, and LMTP